5-20-11

 Given the atmosphere, it’s may be hard to find any government entity interested in adding positions right now.
 That said, there’s often opportunity in adversity.

+All things being equal – much of the increase in calls, for instance, are due to a busy EMT squad – who wouldn’t object to more firefighters?
 In truth, though, there are many more trained firefighters within 15 or 10 or even five miles of the city than the 27 firefighters now authorized by City Hall, plus nine call firemen.

 Look no farther than West Oneonta and Pindar’s Corners, which have well-equipped fire departments with trained and enthusiastic firefighters.